DevExpress/testcafe/README.md

 ## Plugins

-TestCafe developers and community members made these plugins:
+These are some of the plugins created by the TestCafe team and community:

 * **Browser Providers**<br/>
   Use TestCafe with cloud browser providers and emulators.